marcusoftnet/marcusoftnet.github.io/_posts/2007-04-24-scary-stuff-all-of-list.md

 is now down to almost nothing.
 Which I take that I am not afraid of nothing anymore - good!

-On Sunday I was presenter on the last concert of <span id="SPELLING_ERROR_0" class="blsp-spelling-error">Gothenborg Brass Band.
+On Sunday I was presenter on the last concert of Gothenborg Brass Band.
 Sad - but I tried to keep the focus of that fact and keep focus on the music instead.
 For me the concert also was a milestone since the conductor was Nicholas Childs - the musical director of